BBGard/courierPythonScraper/readme.md

 ## Limitations

 - **Website-Specific**: This tool is designed to work specifically with articles from "The Courier" website.
-It may not function correctly with other websites.
+It will not function correctly with other websites.
 - **Content Structure Dependency**: The script relies on the specific HTML structure of "The Courier" articles, including specific phrases to identify content sections.
 If the website changes its structure, the script may need adjustments.

-## Future Enhancements

-- **Support for Multiple Sites**: Expand functionality to support content extraction from other news websites.
-- **Error Handling**: Improve error handling for various edge cases, such as incorrect URLs or network issues.
-- **Save and Export**: Add the ability to save the extracted content as a text file or PDF.

 ## Conclusion